 “Yeah.
-It got real ugly after he died, and she was caught in the middle of it.
-My wife Tiare and her are friends, so we probably know more than most.
-But he was playing around on her, and there were rumors that he was on the take.
-Hibby.
-She’s a nice woman.
-But Ray wasn’t a good guy.”
+It got ugly after he died, and she was caught in the middle of it.
+My sister and her are friends, so we got all the goss.
+She stayed with my sis for a bit and then my mom.
+But he was playing around on her, and there were rumors he was on the take.
+Between you and me, well…” He trails off, leaving me to make my own conclusions.

 “In what way?”

 “Yeah, she had her own practice but when Ray died, she couldn’t cope and closed it down.
-Tiare and me helped her a lot.
-My wife’s a midwife, and well, you know how it works here.
-She knows Ben Mendip and when he was looking for an assistant ME.—Tiare thought of Hibby.
-It seems to have gotten her back on her feet.
-It was touch and go there for a while.”
+She knows Ben Mendip and when he was looking for an assistant ME, he thought of her.
+It got her back on her feet but it was touch and go there for a while.”